 The Bartender’s Cure is out now with Flatiron Books.
-You can read the first chapter now if you sign up for my author newsletter, and it is available wherever books are sold, or for check-out at your local library.
+It is available wherever books are sold, or for check-out at your local library.

 Samantha Fisher definitely does not want to be a bartender.
 But after a breakup and breakdown in San Francisco, she decides to defer law school for a year to move to New York, crashing on her best friend’s couch.
 When she is offered a job at Joe’s Apothecary, a beloved neighborhood bar in Brooklyn, she tells herself it’s only temporary.

 As Sam learns more about bartending and gets to know the service industry lifers and loyal regulars at Joe’s, she is increasingly seduced by her new job.
 She finds acceptance in her tight-knit community and even begins a new relationship.
 But as the year draws to a close, Sam is increasingly pulled between the life she thought she wanted and the possibility of a different kind of future.
 When destructive cycles from her past threaten to consume her again, Sam must decide how much she’s willing to let go of to finally belong.

 Praise for The Bartender’s Cure

 “Bartender-writer Straton invites the reader to belly up to Joe’s polished brass bar and learn how to mix cocktails, stay out of the weeds, and get to know the nightwalking crowd alongside Sam.
 Compelling and informative, this sure-bet read-alike for Stephanie Danler’s Sweetbitter (2016) looks head-on at the physical, mental, and emotional toll of working in the hospitality industry, as it blends Sam’s internal struggles with the joy she finds in mixology, in equal parts.”